 - What additional services and support do they offer now and in the future?
 Grid tie solar systems are pretty much install it and forget it, but what if something goes wrong down the road or if you have questions about how your system is performing?
 For grid hybrid and off grid systems it is even more important to know what to do if you need help down the road.
 Battery-based systems are much more complex than straight grid tie systems, so be sure your contractor offers long-term technical support.

-- Read: Questions to ask a Potential Solar Installer
+- Read: Questions to Ask Before Selecting Your Solar Installer

 For over 20 years Fire Mountain Solar has been committed to helping clients find the right power system solution to meet their goals.
 We understand that solar is an investment, and that there are many qualified contractors for you to choose from.
 We would be honored to have the opportunity to discuss your full service or DIY solar project with you and to work hard to earn your trust and your business.